Lesson 35: Introduction to Baroque Style and Affect

 - Vivaldi: Concerto RV 443 (Largo)

-- Serene affect.
-Long, lyrical, unbroken.
-Sustain the character.
+- Serene — sustain the character.

 - Handel: Sonata in A minor, HWV 362

-- The slow movements are melancholic; the fast movements vigorous.
-One affect per movement.
+- One affect per movement.

 - Telemann: Six Sonatas, TWV 40:101

-- Multiple movements, each with its own affect.
-Identify the affect, then play.
+- Identify each movement's affect, then play.

 When you can play a Baroque piece with a sustained, identifiable affect — one a listener could name — move on to Lesson 36.